nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/xuNNZnCNVWs/index.md

 source: youtube

 ---
 {{< youtube xuNNZnCNVWs >}}

-# 1 critical skill for a scrum master and why?

  #youtubeshorts presents Martin Hinshelwood raising 1 critical skill for a #scrummaster in under 60 seconds.
 What is the one thing a #scrummaster should master to be successful in #agile?

 About NKD Agility